How to Disable Password Strength Meter in WordPress Website?

 The password strength meter is a built-in feature in WordPress that provides real-time feedback to users when creating or updating their passwords.
 This feature encourages users to create strong and unique passwords, which ultimately helps to improve website security.

-However, loading this script on entire website, can sometimes cause unnecessary page load times due to the extra code being loaded on all pages.
+However, loading this script on the entire website can sometimes cause unnecessary page load times due to the extra code being loaded on all pages.

 Fortunately, with the Nexter Extension (Free) plugin it is possible to disable the password strength meter in WordPress and only load the script where it is needed, such as on the login, checkout, and account pages.